joncampbell123/dosbox-x/INSTALL.md

 * [dosbox-x-windows-0.83.12-setup.exe](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.12/dosbox-x-windows-0.83.12-setup.exe) (version 0.83.12)
 * [dosbox-x-windows-0.83.11-setup.exe](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.11/dosbox-x-windows-0.83.11-setup.exe) (version 0.83.11)

-If you see the message "Windows Defender SmartScreen prevented an unrecognized app from starting", you can solve it by clicking "More info" and then "Run anyway".
+If you see the message ```Windows Defender SmartScreen prevented an unrecognized app from starting```, you can solve it by clicking the link "More info" in the dialog and then "Run anyway".

 You can easily upgrade from a previous version of DOSBox-X to the new version with the Windows installer.
 The Windows installer in fact offers an option to automatically upgrade the config file (dosbox-x.conf) to the new version format while keeping all the user-customized settings already made.
 When you select this (recommended), the config file will include all options of the latest DOSBox-X version and also will keep all the changes already done previously by the user.